 - Write your name tag or card on something unexpected – perhaps a vintage postcard or a piece of paper origami.

 - Skip the traditional card altogether and make your message an experience with a custom word search, crossword, word map or mad libs game.
-There are great free online tools to help you pull this together to make something especially fun for younger recipients.
+There are great free online tools to help you pull this together to make something especially fun for little ones and younger recipients.

-Creative wrapping isn’t simply about making a gift look nice–it can set the tone for the entire gift-opening experience.
-Think about everything you can communicate with your presentation: do you want to hint at what’s inside, obscure the contents for the ultimate surprise, or leave your recipient with something extra they can actually use?
+Creative wrapping isn’t simply about making a thoughtful gift look nice–it can set the tone for the entire gift-opening experience.
+Before delivering the perfect holiday gift, think about everything you can communicate with your presentation: do you want to hint at what’s inside, obscure the contents for the ultimate surprise, or leave your recipient with something extra they can actually use?